vinceskahan/v5wiki/sdr-rpi-recipe.md

 ### Configure the raspberry pi

+There are many guides available for bootstrapping a raspberry pi.
+The rest of this guide requires only command-line access to the pi.
+So you can do the steps below remotely logged in via ssh, or in a terminal window with a keyboard and monitor plugged in to the pi.

 ```
 # ensure the correct timezone
 sudo dpkg-reconfigure tzdata

+# get rid of fake clock
+sudo apt-get remove --purge fake-hwclock

+# install a real-time clock and enable it
 # TODO: realtime clock steps
 ```